-Check the Spectra Logic website at www.spectralogic.com for the most up-to-date media availability.
+Check the Spectra Logic website at https://spectralogic.com for the most up-to-date media availability.

-To purchase Spectra Certified Media and media accessories, contact your sales representative (see Contacting Spectra Logic on page 7) or use the Spectra Logic online store at www.spectralogic.com/shop.
+To purchase Spectra Certified Media and media accessories, contact your sales representative (see Contacting Spectra Logic on page 7) or use the Spectra Logic online store at shop.spectralogic.com.